Cheat Meals: A Fitness Friend Or Foe?

 6. Provide positive mental reinforcement

 The term “cheat meal” has a negative connotation, which may make you feel that you are committing a bad act.
-But, calling these dietary deviations “reward meals” will help you associate eating your favorite food as a prize for your hard work and self-control.
+But, calling them “reward meals” will help you associate eating your favorite food as a prize for your hard work and self-control.

 Providing positive mental reinforcement will also prevent a minor slip-up in self-control from turning into a major backslide.
-So, if you end up binging on more food than your calorie allowance you should simply accept what you’ve eaten and continue with your diet as planned.
+So, if you end up going overboard, you should simply accept it, and continue with your diet as planned.
 Do not let the feeling of guilt lead to a sense of helplessness and loss of control.
 This will help you avoid turning a cheat meal into a cheat fest.

 1. Cooper JA, Polonsky KS, Schoeller DA (2009).
 Serum leptin levels in obese males during over‐and underfeeding.
 Obesity.
 2009; 17(12): 2149-2154.